Dr. Kusuma Govindaraja Rao

 Director, IARSc, Bangalore

 In the last 30+ years of her career, Dr. Kusuma has made fundamental contributions in furthering our understanding on the monsoon boundary layer turbulence.
 She has proposed novel definitions of the drag and heat exchange coefficients in terms of the new heat flux scaling laws; and a new parameterization scheme for surface transports from both the land and water surfaces for use in numerical simulations of monsoon climate and weather systems.
 She has extensively worked for a national project, MONTBLEX (MONsoon Trough Boundary Layer Experiment) while at IISc, Bangalore & JNCASR, Bangalore (Jawaharlal Nehru Center for Advanced Scientific Research) with several publications in national and international journals.
 She visited USSR Academy of Sciences to develop collaboration in Atmospheric Boundary Layer modeling for the Indian summer monsoon as part of the ILTP program in science between India and USSR.
+She led the CAMS-98 field experiment within the Indian component of the GEWEX Asian Monsoon Experiment (GAME).

 She was at the Laboratoire Meteorologie Dynamique, Palaiseau, Paris, France and at Hydrospheric Atmospheric Research Center, Nagoya University, Japan to carry out pre-launch studies related to ISRO Satellite mission ‘Megha-Tropiques’.
 She was involved as Chief Scientist in a major project GEMSS of ISRO (GPS based Experiments for Meteorology and Space Sciences) and in CAWSES-India programme (Climate and Weather of Sun-Earth System).